-2024 Impleme Implementation Program Summary Evaluation opportunity objectives and will request that the task discrete timing to contact Stanislaus County staff during force include City representation. the 6 th Cycle Planning Period.
+Implementa Implementation Program Summary Evaluation access.
+Any landscaping and development design guidelines by the City will include consideration of energy and resource conservation.
+Goal VIII Promotion of Equal Housing Opportunities 8.1 Task Force to Determine the Effectiveness of Ongoing The City continues to support the County's Existing Programs establishment of an inter-agency task force to determine The City will support the County establishment of an the effectiveness of existing programs. inter-agency task force to determine the effectiveness of existing programs in complying with Federal equal Status: This program will be modified to provide opportunity objectives and will request that the task discrete timing to contact Stanislaus County staff during force include City representation. the 6 th Cycle Planning Period.
 8.2 Discrimination Complaints Ongoing The City continues to direct residents with The City of Waterford will direct residents with discrimination complaints to the appropriate State discrimination complaints to the State Department of agency.
 During the 2014-2023 Planning Period, the City Fair Employment and Housing or the County received 0 discrimination complaints.
 Department of Weights, Measures, and Consumer Protection Affairs.
 Information to direct residents to Status: Continue State and County resources shall be made available on the City's website, posted at City Hall and the Waterford Library.